David-McKenna/udpPacketManager/docs/ARCHITECTURE.md

 ### lofar_udp_reader_step()
-This function performs a combined call to read function in [`lofar_udp_io.c`](../src/lib/lofar_udp_io.c) to get new input data and then passes that input data to the C++ function in [lofar_udp_backends.cpp](../src/lib/lofar_udp_backends.cpp), which handles re-ordering the data to the desired output.
+This function performs a combined call to the read function in [`lofar_udp_io.c`](../src/lib/lofar_udp_io.c) to get new input data and then passes that input data to the C++ function in [lofar_udp_backends.cpp](../src/lib/lofar_udp_backends.cpp), which handles re-ordering the data to the desired output.

 In the case that there is large packet loss, a significant number of out-of-order packets or the input returns an end of stream marker, this function will return a non-zero value.

 ### lofar_udp_reader_cleanup()
-This function calls `free` on all allocated memory, closes input data streams and generals cleans up after the library.
+This function calls `free` on all dynamically allocated memory, closes input data streams and generals cleans up after the library.

 ### Implementation details